Strategic bombing: World War II

-During the first year of the war in Europe, strategic bombing was developed through trial and error.
-The Luftwaffe had been attacking both civilian and military targets from the very first day of the war, when Germany invaded Poland on 1 September 1939.
-A strategic-bombing campaign was launched by the Germans as a precursor to the invasion of the United Kingdom to force the RAF to engage the Luftwaffe and so be destroyed either on the ground or in the air.
+During the first year of the war in Europe, strategic bombing was developed through "trial-and-error."
+The Luftwaffe had been attacking both civilian and military targets from the first day of the war, when Germany invaded Poland on 1 September 1939.
+A strategic-bombing campaign was launched by the Germans as a precursor to the invasion of the United Kingdom to force the RAF to engage the Luftwaffe and so to be destroyed either on the ground or in the air.
 That tactic failed, and the RAF began bombing German cities on 11 May 1940.
 After the Battle of Britain, the Germans launched their night time Blitz hoping to break British morale and to have the British be cowed into making peace.

 At first the Luftwaffe raids took place in daylight, but changed to night bombing attacks when losses became unsustainable.
 The RAF, who had preferred precision bombing, also switched to night bombing, also due to excessive losses.
 Before the Rotterdam Blitz on 14 May 1940 the British restricted themselves to tactical bombing west of the Rhine and naval installations.
 The day after the Rotterdam Blitz a new directive was issued to the RAF to attack targets in the Ruhr, including oil plants and other civilian industrial targets which aided the German war effort, such as blast furnaces that at night were self-illuminating.
 After the Butt Report (released in September 1941) proved the inadequacy of RAF Bomber Command training methods and equipment, the RAF adopted an area-attack strategy, by which it hoped to impede Germany's war production, her powers of resistance (by destroying resources and forcing Germany to divert resources from her front lines to defend her air space), and her morale.
 The RAF dramatically improved its navigation so that on average its bombs hit closer to target.
 Accuracy never exceeded a 3 smi radius from point of aim in any case.